 A lounge for seniors/youth

 Multi-purpose spaces providing flexible space, with server kitchen

 Outdoor space including a plaza and park space

 See the following video of upgraded Place Maillardville:

 Timing and Next Steps

-The detailed design will be ready for Council approval in Spring 2020, with construction proposed to start in Summer 2020.
-Construction will be phased to ensure continued operation of the existing community centre until the new building is ready for occupancy, followed by demolition of the 40-year old existing building and completion of the public plaza and park space.
+Construction started in Summer 2020 and will be phased to ensure continued operation of the existing community centre until the new building is ready for occupancy, followed by demolition of the 40-year old existing building and completion of the public plaza and park space.

 Please sign up for email updates about this project and other Parks, Recreation and Culture news through our Parks, Recreation and Culture e-news, or refer to the following documents:.